HITECHCRIME/HC_SG134_Single_Bound/README.md

 ```
 smoke a pound on a single bound
 smoke a pound on a single bound
-smoke a pound on a single bound
+smoke a pound on a single bound ya
-smoke a pound on a single bound
+smoke a pound on a single bound ya

 here again with these pointless lessons
 precious caring turned away atone for the things you say you mute
 or something i can't tell

 sometimes like the things you keep
 leavin' out!
-following fresh on clues coz
+following fresh on clueless

-left it out ya
+coz you left it out ya

+sneezing out
+so bless

+smoke a pound on a single bound
+smoke a pound on a single bound
+smoke a pound on a single bound ya
+smoke a pound on a single bound ya

 ```